HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 For it's appearance, such as the color of links, or the font to use for the paragraphs, websites use CSS.
 CSS works with selections and appearance rules for those selections.
 That is, it has selectors that match for specific elements or element, and then it declares how those things should be styled in between the curly brackets.

-We can use these same selectors to communicate what selections to scrape from.
-There are other options for selectors, but CSS selectors for scraping is both powerful and flexible.
+We can use these same selectors to communicate what selections need to be scraped.
+There are other options for selectors, but CSS selectors are both powerful and flexible.

-Now that we've looked at the page and understand it's structure a bit, we can think about what information we're wanting to scrape, and how we can select for them.
+Now that we've looked at the page and understand its structure a bit, we can think about what information we're wanting to scrape, and selectors we need to scrape them.
 The Inspector will help us, but we can also use the Selector Gadget plugin to help us further.

 ### Determine a "selector" for where the information is

 Let's turn it on.
 If we click on an element, what we clicked on will turn green.
 However, the selector for that element can be used to select all elements that match.
 Those additional matches are now in yellow.
 We can click on elements we want to exclude of the yellow ones, and they will turn red once the selector box updates to exclude them.
 You can click the `?` on the Selector Gadget at anytime for a reminder of how it works.

 Notice how the text in the left box changes with our different clicks.
-That is the selector that will select for the green and yellow elements.
+That informs us that the selector will select for green and yellow elements.
 The `clear` button is very handy if you want to start over with making your selector.

 To select for just the links per person, we click on the first person's link, and click on a yellow link in the top section to exclude links outside of the people boxes.
 We get something like `.table150 a`.
 Let's make a note of this selector.